 Graduates from this course possess managerial and organisational skills for the cultural sector.
 They can work in museums, galleries, cultural associations, foundations, auction houses, communcations and fundraising companies, design companies, cultural events groups and tourism and territorial organisations with the aim of creating new services for culture fit for today's society and facilitating our cultural growth in an international context.

-Educational Training, Term Dates and Location
+Course Structure, Dates and Location

-- Italian graduates of the “nuovo ordinamento didattico” in all the degrees included in the following list: Science of Cultural Heritage, Technologies for Conservation and Restoration of Cultural Heritage, Conservation and Restoration, History of Art and similar.
+- An Italian graduate of the “nuovo ordinamento didattico” in all the degrees included in the following list: Science of Cultural Heritage, Technologies for Conservation and Restoration of Cultural Heritage, Conservation and Restoration, History of Art and similar.
 Science of Tourism applied to Cultural Heritage, Economy of territorial Tourism, Communication and Management of Art and Culture Markets and similar;

 - An international graduate in equivalent degrees coming from International universities.
 Please be aware that this course is taught in Italian.
 A B2 level in the European Common Framework is required before beginning the course.
 Language support is available during the course.
 Please contact the Secretariat for advice about intensive Italian language programmes.

 - A graduate from other degree courses, with the advance approval of the Scientific Committee.